-Also be vigilant for signs of bloat, which is a common life-threatening condition that can occur in any full-bodied breed such as the Labrador Retriever.
+Also be vigilant for signs of bloat.
+This is a common life-threatening issue that can occur in any full-bodied breed, such as the Labrador Retriever.

-Border Collies are predisposed to some of the same illnesses, such as hip dysplasia and progressive retinal atrophy.
-Border Collies are also at increased risk of collie eye anomaly, deafness, epilepsy, trapped neutrophil syndrome and neuronal ceroid lipofuscinosis.
+This breed are prone to some of the same illnesses, such as hip dysplasia and progressive retinal atrophy.
+They are also at increased risk of collie eye anomaly, deafness, epilepsy, trapped neutrophil syndrome and neuronal ceroid lipofuscinosis.

 You’ll need to brush a Border Collie Lab mix about twice a week.
 During shedding season, you may need to brush daily.